likamrat/ARMadillo/README.md

 5. Fork this repo :-)

 6. The env_vars.sh file is the most important file as it will the determine the environment variables for either the single or multi-master deployment.
-Edit the *deploy/multi_master/env_vars.sh* file based on your environment, commit & push the changes to your forked repo.
+Based on your deployment, edit the *env_vars.sh* file, commit & push the changes to your forked repo.

+* For multi-master deployment, edit the ```deploy/multi_master/env_vars.sh``` file.
+* For single master deployment, edit the ```deploy/single_master/env_vars.sh``` file.

 **Note: ARMadillo deployment scripts [sourcing](https://linuxize.com/post/bash-source-command/) the _env_vars_ file arguments upon execution.
 The edit in step 5 is a one-time edit.**